mordechaim/Mosaic/README.md

     public void putClues(ClueGenerator generator, int iterations)

-The process will repeat <em>n<em> times according to `iterations`.
+The process will repeat <em>n</em> times according to `iterations`.
 You can get the current iteration in the last argument of the clue generator.

 In the event that you want to write a general, full concrete implementation of `ClueGenerator` that heavily relies in the amount of iterations, you can override the default `iterations()` method.
 Any number greater that zero will always have precedence over the iterations parameter in `putClues()`.
 Zero or below will either use the `iterations` param or default to 1 if the first overload is used.